Quantum MAC: Genuine Entanglement Access Control via Many-Body Dicke States: EAC: Entanglement Access Control

-First, there must be a tight cooperation between the network nodes – nodes that must be aware of each other identities – storing the entangled qubits for being able to exploit the quantum correlation provided by entanglement.
-Furthermore, any processing of a single entangled qubit has an instantaneous effect on the global entangled state, with possible changes affecting the remaining entangled qubits as well, regardless of the distances among the entangled nodes.
-These network entities even compete among each others to use the same entanglement resource.
-As instance with reference to the teleportation protocol \cite{CacCalVan-20}, any node sharing entanglement can act either as source or as destination, as long as it coordinates with the other entangled nodes.
-Hence, when it comes to the design of the network functionalities, access to the entanglement resource is pivotal.
 Furthermore, multipartite entanglement enriches the connectivity features.
 Specifically, multipartite entangled states allow dynamic selection -- rather than fixed a-priory node selection, during the entanglement generation and distribution process stage -- of the nodes granted with the right to utilize the entanglement resource.
 And this dynamic selection can be performed according to the communication needs \cite{LiNie-13,DuaZhaSun-14} or according the specific application, spanning from computing \cite{CalAmoFer-22}, through to quantum secret sharing \cite{ZhaLiMan-05} to clock synchronization \cite{KomKesBis-14}.
 In this light, by accounting for the no-broadcasting theorem -- which prevents from broadcasting an unknown quantum state to two or more receivers -- multipartite entanglement seems reminiscent of multi-point channels, but in the broad sense of allowing distributed computing and communication tasks.
 From the above discussion, it follows that the overall goal of the EAC protocol is to determine the functional $\chi(\cdot)$ univocally selecting the \textit{subset} of $k\leq n$ network nodes granted with the right to utilize the multiparty entangled resource, for fulfilling a certain computing or communication task.
 Formally:

 The simplest problem the EAC can solve is the one with $k=2$, i.e., a couple of nodes in $\mathcal{N} \times \mathcal{N}$.